nicogiambi98/Draft-Buddy/README.md

 - The Dockerfile and railway.toml at the project root are optional and can be ignored if you’re running the server directly.
 - The Android/desktop app and this API are decoupled; you only need the API if you want remote upload/download and a public snapshot.

+## Host as a website (no Mac required)
+You can make your event data available on the web without building an iOS app by running the bundled FastAPI server and sharing the public view URL.
+This does not replace the Kivy app UI; it provides a read‑only web page for players to view standings/tables based on a snapshot of your SQLite DB that you publish.

+What this gives you
+- A public, read‑only page: /public/{manager_id}/view (works on iPhone, Android, desktop browsers)
+- A public downloadable SQLite snapshot: /public/{manager_id}/snapshot.sqlite
+- Simple manager auth to upload your local DB from the device/PC running the Kivy app

+Impact on the app
+- None required.
+You can keep using the current app as is.
+- Optional: add a one‑button “Publish to web” later that POSTs your events.db to the server (the API is already available).

+How to use
+1) Run or deploy the server (see below).
+Create server/users.txt with lines username:password@manager_id.
+2) Obtain a token via POST /auth/login.
+3) Upload your current events.db via POST /db/upload (Bearer token).
+This creates/updates the public snapshot and version.
+4) Share the URL https://<your-server>/public/<manager_id>/view with your players.
+5) Re‑upload whenever you want to refresh the page.

+Notes
+- The web page is read‑only and derived from your snapshot; live edits still happen in the app.
+- The viewer attempts to show common tables like standings/matches when present; otherwise it offers a generic table browser.

 ## Minimal server on Railway (upload/download + public snapshot)
 This repo now contains a tiny FastAPI server you can deploy to Railway to enable:
 - Manager login (one token per manager; offline-friendly)
 - Upload your local SQLite to the server (overwrite)
 - Download the server copy back to your device (overwrite local)
 - Public, read-only snapshot for players
+- Simple web viewer at /public/{manager_id}/view that renders the snapshot in the browser (read‑only)

 What you get
 - Endpoints: